• Skip to primary navigation

 Whole & Ground Spice:

-This recipe calls for all the standard Indian-powered spices like cumin, coriander, turmeric, Kashmiri chili powder.
+This recipe calls for all the standard Indian-powered spices like cumin, coriander, turmeric, and Kashmiri chili powder.

-• I am using a blend of whole cinnamon sticks, bay leaves, green cardamom, cloves, and black peppercorn.
+• I am using a blend of whole cinnamon sticks, bay leaves, green cardamom, cloves, and black peppercorns.
 Adding whole spices are optional but I highly recommend them for enhanced flavors.
-At least use a cinnamon stick, bay leaf and cardamom if you can.
+At least use a cinnamon stick, bay leaf, and cardamom if you can.

 • Salt: I am using pink salt and measurements are based on pink salt.
 Use salt per your taste and the type of salt you may use.

-• Garam Masala: I only use homemade garam masala for any meat curry recipe.
-My homemade garam masala is the key ingredient of this recipe.
-Whenever a south Asian has tried my chicken curry, they have always asked for the recipe for my garam masala.
+• Garam Masala: I only use homemade garam masala for meat curry recipes.
+My homemade garam masala is the key ingredient in this recipe.
+Whenever a South Asian has tried my chicken curry, they have always asked for the recipe for my garam masala.
 It's a game-changer, I promise!

 A person scooped chicken curry with pita bread by hand.